 SDC 2019 will be held at the Marriott Downtown hotel in Toronto, Ontario, Canada.

-Book your room at the conference group rate here!
+Book your room at the conference group rate here BEFORE November 4!
+Prices will go up after the deadline.

 The Toronto Eaton Centre is a shopping mall in Downtown Toronto.
 It attracts the most visitors of any of Toronto's tourist attractions, and is North America's busiest mall.